RoboticCheese/dropbox-chef/README.md

 As of v1.0.0, this cookbook requires Chef 12.15+, or Chef 12.x and the compat_resource cookbook.

-It consumes the `dmg` and `windows` community cookbooks to implement its MacOS and Windows support.
+It consumes the `dmg` community cookbooks to implement its MacOS support.

 Usage
 =====